muhammad-usman1811/muhammad-usman1811/README.md

 - :fire: Interested in MERN Stack
 - :calendar: Looking for contributing to mern based open source projects
 #### Bio
-- Woring as a Software Developer
+- Currently, I'm working as a Software Developer
 - I use daily ```.js``` ```.jsx```
 - I'm mostly an active learner
 - Learning all about **JavaScript**, **React**, **MongoDB** and **NodeJS**